GoppeltM/WorkItOut-game/docs/rules.md

 ## Reject request
-The project leader may reject one or more of the accepted cards, but has to pay cancellation costs immediately
+The project leader may reject one or more of the accepted cards, but has to pay cancellation costs immediately.
+Cancellation costs are 20% (floored) of possible gain (NOT effort)

 ## Assign work
 Allows to finish one or more tasks, but spreading work will add additional costs